 This activity usually induces some giggles.
 It also fully engages your child’s joints and muscles to get those proprioceptive inputs going, and the results can be pretty startling.
 This kind of full-body activity can render some of the most amazing results when it comes to trying to instantly calm your child.

 You are not limited to crab crawls, though!
-Your child crawl on their hands and feet, face toward the floor, like a bear!
+Your hyperactive child can crawl on their hands and feet, face toward the floor, like a bear!
 They can hop low to the ground like a frog.
 You can even give them obstacles to hop around or over.
 The key is to get their hands and feet pressing into the earth, to have their joints moving back and forth, and their brains fully focused on what their body is doing.

 Sing & Stomp